(discussing space tourism)

 first paying tourist, in 2001.
 Tito, the founder of Wilshire

 Associates and former JPL scientist, traveled aboard a Russian

 Soyuz capsule, launched by U. S. company, Space

 Adventures, Ltd, where he spent 7 days aboard the International

 Space Station (ISS).

 Space tourism will be a $1 billion industry

 Extraterrestrial tourism has become a bigger goal over

-the past few years as NASA has stopped the ventures and
+the past few years as NASA has stopped its space ventures

 NASA hopes to rely on the commercial orbital transportation